marcellinamichie291/war-alpha-metaverse/README.md

 The game is built with PhaserJS, a 2D Javascript game engine that allows you to pilot the ship and fire at enemies.
 Use the directional arrows to move the ship and press the space bar to fire.
 Try to kill the enemy ship, but be careful not to get hit.
 You have 30 health points then it's game over.
 Enemies have various health points depending on their level and your responses in the stories.
 When the enemy is destroyed, it drops some loot.
 Move your ship over it to get it into your inventory.
 ![](https://waralpha.io/assets/screenshots/level-2.png)

 Then open your inventory to see all the parts you have found.
 Drag and drop a ship part to its corresponding area on your ship to upgrade that part.
-An Polygon transaction opens that will actually modify your NFT metadata and image on-chain with the new part.
-[You can check an explorer to verify the transaction](https://mumbai.polygonscan.com/tx/0x742bf07e995faddfabc23262fe1ddce4b85c22eea46e753fc1298a30c58cd6d1).
+A transaction opens that will actually modify your NFT metadata and image on-chain with the new part.
 ![](https://waralpha.io/assets/screenshots/inventory.png)

 Each part are more or less powerfull.
 Some engines make you fater, some weapons deal more damages, ans so on.